8 Types of Call Centers + Their Definitions

 #4 Virtual Call Center

 Unlike the three types of call centers we described previously, virtual call centers don’t differ in their goals but rather in their organization.
-In the past, technical limitations demanded that call centers be centralized in a single location, most commonly an office building.
-This made expanding into foreign markets and covering off-hours prohibitively expensive.
+In the past, technical limitations demanded that call center technology be centralized in a single location, most commonly an office building.

-Today, that’s not the case at all.
 Thanks to the development of internet technologies, you can now operate a decentralized virtual call center composed of professionals across various locations, languages, and time zones.
 All you need is a strong internet connection and good call center software like CloudTalk.

 CloudTalk allows your agents to work remotely directly from their device of choice (smartphone, laptop, desktop) and still have access to all the information and features they need to do their best work.
 Thanks to that, you can easily onboard new employees and expand as you see fit at incredibly low prices.